Companies Need to be More Proactive Regarding Cybersecurity & Protecting From Hacking Attempts

 Depending on what the hackers want to do, these kinds of attacks can affect a local community or an entire country.
 The problem stems from the lack of worthwhile security planning and the dependence of unsecured technologies such as Wi-Fi wireless.
 It’s enabled hackers to garner access to the LAN data streams and access control of the connected facilities.

-Solar Panel Farms faces this type of threat.
+Solar Panel Farms face this type of threat.
 It uses the Wi-Fi/Wireless technology to control solar panel arrays from a distance.
 The issue is that the majority of solar PV panels are controlled serially and need to have a LAN converter with arrays of more than 328 feet.
 For that reason, they’re connected via a Wi-Fi Wireless LAN connection.

 Most folks know, there’s no type of wireless security no matter what kind of encryption is used.
 Anything that goes into the air can be deceived, interpreted or cracked.
 This opens up doors to hacking and allows access to any devices connected.